coldfish789/ESS205projectCode/README.md

 # Introduction
-This is the source code for the course ESS205 project
+This is the source code for the course ESS205 project. you can download all the sourse codes and the LaTex sourse files in **Releases**.
 # Code
 All code files are included in `/Code` .
 - [Euler_Heun_UniformMagnetic.py](Code/Euler_Heun_UniformMagnetic.py)